gautamnag279/gautamnag279/README.md

-- 👋 Hi, I’m Gautam Nag
+- 👋 Hi, I’m Gautam Nag.
+I am trained in the field of Electrical and Electronics Engineering.
 - 👀 I’m new to the field of software engineering and am interested towards the field of Data Science.
 - 🌱 I’m currently learning application developement and Linux.
-- 💞️ I’m looking to collaborate on anything that allows me explore the field further.
+- 💞️ I’m looking to collaborate on anything that allows me explore the domain of programming further.
-- 📫 You ca reach me on - gn8732@srmist.edu.in
+- 📫 You can reach me on LinkedIn or email me at gn8732@srmist.edu.in

 <!---
 gautamnag279/gautamnag279 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.